 Understanding NTRP ratings

 A rating is a measuring tool that indicates a person’s current playing ability, and it can be used to track their progress as they develop their games.
-An accurate rating should give players access to level-based competition, ensuring that they have a positive experience.
+An accurate rating should give players access to level-based competition, ensuring a positive experience.

-A player with a 1.5 NTRP rating has had limited experience with stroke development and is still working primarily on getting the ball into play and is not yet ready to compete.
-By contrast, a 3.0 player is fairly consistent when hitting medium-paced shots but is not comfortable with all strokes and lacks execution when trying for directional control, depth, pace or altering distance of shots.
+For example, a player with a 1.5 NTRP rating who has had limited experience with stroke development is still working primarily on getting the ball into play and is not yet ready to compete.
+By contrast, a 3.0 player is fairly consistent when hitting medium-paced shots but is not comfortable with all strokes and lacks execution when trying for directional control, depth, pace, or altering the distance of shots.

-At the top end of the rating spectrum, a 6.0 player typically has had intensive training for national tournaments or top-level collegiate competition and has obtained a national ranking.
+At the top of the rating spectrum, a 6.0 player typically has had intensive training.
+They have likely played international tournaments or top-level collegiate competitions and have obtained a national ranking.
 The 6.5 and 7.0 are world-class players.